gfk-ba/meteor-mailgun-api/README.md

 FAQ
 ----------------
-## Attachment support
+### Attachment support
-Currently the wrapper does not wrap the attachment system of mailgun-js I plan on implementing this later. #3 As a work around until I get around to implementing attachment support you can use the following code:
+Currently the wrapper does not wrap the attachment system of mailgun-js I plan on implementing this later [#3](https://github.com/gfk-ba/meteor-mailgun-api/issues/3#issuecomment-119203395).
+As a work around until I get around to implementing attachment support you can use the following code:

 ```